Yalgie/tcf-quiz/README.md

 })
 ```

 The Multiple Choice (radio) question type has some more in depth feedback options, where you can specify feedback for each individual answer.
 See below for an example of this.
+If the question selected has specific feedback, it will override the custom feedback for the overall question.

 ```javascript
 {